-Strawinsky and the Mysterious House is an half-hour animated CGI movie made in 2013 made by Hope Animation.
+Strawinsky and the Mysterious House is a half-hour animated CGI movie made in 2013 made by Hope Animation.
 It is specifically based on a German audiobook.
-Scott Cawthon worked on the animation, and is indeed credited.

 The movie would likely have faded into obscurity if not for said fat ex-elf's (known as the Globglogabgalab) singing sequence, which has quickly become memetic due to the Uncanny Valley and frankly bizarre lyrics and character design.
 Oddly enough, however, it's regarded as the least strange thing going on in the movie.